This is a test message to test the length of the message box.

 This can be used to perform various actions in selects:

 Hint: Once you use the new logic, it must be applied in the full select statement.
 The fields are then separated by a comma.
-More in a separate article how it works.
+You can find more details on how this works in a separate article.

 The # in a function